CiroArtigot/nextjs-cookie-consent-manager/README.md

 npm install nextjs-cookie-consent-manager@latest
 ```

-Then you must configure your cookieconsent.json on the raiz of your NextJS proyect.
+### Rename and configure cookieconsent.json

-If you are developing a multi language site, add you locale configuration to the json and your Google G4 code
+After installing the package with npm, you will need to configure your cookieconsent.json file in the root of your NextJS project.
+Rename the example file cookieconsent.json.change to cookieconsent.json and set your Google tracking code in ga_id, and adjust the Locales based on your language configuration.

 ```json
 {